 Moulin Rouge is getting a makeover from theatre, dance, and circus artist Lauren Elizabeth.
-The film was nominated for eight Academy Awards and struck a cord with the LGBTQIA+ community for its costumes, comedy, tragedy, and of course, Nicole Kidman on a trapeze.
+The film was nominated for eight Academy Awards and struck a chord with the LGBTQIA+ community for its costumes, comedy, tragedy, and of course, Nicole Kidman on a trapeze.

-Lauren Elizabeth is a theatre artist, dancer, acrobat and sometimes-street busker, who is turning the film into a live theatre performance with the help of her indiegogo crowd-funding effort.
+Lauren Elizabeth is a theatre artist, dancer, acrobat, and sometimes-street busker, who is turning the film into a live theatre performance with the help of her Indiegogo crowd-funding effort.
 Elizabeth’s production company, Street Cirque is creating a circus adaptation of the film Moulin Rouge.
-Taking the love story, and exploring it through partner acrobalancing, staff spinning, and choreography–all set to the original soundtrack and focusing on the abusive aspects of relationships in the film.
+Taking the love story, and exploring it through partner acro balancing, staff spinning, and choreography–all set to the original soundtrack and focusing on the abusive aspects of relationships in the film.

 I spoke with Lauren Elizabeth about her project.

 WW: Where did you get the idea to transform Moulin Rouge into a theatre piece?

 LE: Well, I been heavily involved in street circus performing.
 I’ve been a busker, and I’ve always loved the film, so it just seemed like a natural progression to make it into a live theatre piece.

 WW: What makes your project of particular interest to the LGBTQIA+ community?